ReefAlturki/NLP_UnsupervisedLearning_Project/Project_Proposal.md

 **Who benefits from exploring this question or building this model/system?**

-ASOS quality assurance department can beneft from this project to improve their services.
+ASOS marketing team and quality assurance department can benefit from this project to improve their services.

 ## Data Description: